tonipanacek/der-raum/content/rooms/sliders.md

   Wir entwickeln mit Ihnen gemeinsam verschiedene Lösungen, die Sie flexibel und dauerhaft in Ihrer Immobilie zum Einsatz bringen können.
 en_description: |-
-  Flexibility in work, dynamic change - that means being agile, that means more and more demands on individual rooms and structures in our daily life.
-Room solutions can adapt to this constant change, so you don't have to tear down walls.
-As an interesting alternative, we offer custom-made sliding doors and room dividers, maximum flexibility and a high aesthetic added value in your rooms.
-You can redefine areas of your interior design according to your personal taste and zone rooms independently.
+  Flexibility in work, dynamic change - that means being agile, which means more and more demands on individual rooms and structures in our daily life.
+Room solutions can adapt to this constant change, so you don’t have to tear down walls.
+We offer custom-made sliding doors and room dividers providing maximum flexibility and an added aesthetical value to your rooms.
+You can redefine your interior design and partition your space according to your personal taste.

-  Do you have an idea and would you like to get expert advice before placing your order?
-We as interior designers and designers specialize in exclusive interior design.
-With simple sliding doors made of wood you are just as experienced as with elaborate design wall cladding, well thought-out wall panels and high-quality wall paneling.
+  Do you have an idea and would like to get expert advice before placing your order?
+We specialize in exclusive interior design and are happy to be of service.
+We have extensive experience in all types of room dividers, e.g. simple sliding doors made of wood, elaborate wall cladding, well thought-out wall panels, or high-quality wall paneling.

-  We work with you to develop various solutions that you can use flexibly and permanently in your property.
+  We work with you to develop various solutions that you can use flexibly and/or permanently in your home.
 position: 5
 meta_tags:
   de_title: Raumteiler, Schiebetür nach Maß, Wandpaneele, Wandverkleidungen